Bhavye2003Developer/Capsule/README.md

 2. **Open the project in Android Studio.**
 3. **Build and run the application on an emulator or physical device.**

-## Evaluation and Submission

-The project will be evaluated based on adherence to requirements, code quality, and effective use of clean architecture/MVVM.
-Please submit the completed project, including the source code, APK, and a brief video demonstrating the app.

 Feel free to reach out if you have any questions or need further clarification on the assignment.

-Good luck!